sodadata/soda-core/CONTRIBUTING.md

 ## Requirements

-You'll need Python 3.8+
+* Python 3.8 or greater.

+To check the version of your existing Python install, use:
 ```
 > python --version
 Python 3.8.12
 >
 ```

-In case you need to go and get it, see [Python downloads](https://www.python.org/downloads/)

-Although not required, we recommend to use [pyenv](https://github.com/pyenv/pyenv) to more easily manage multiple Python versions.
+Although not required, we recommend using [pyenv](https://github.com/pyenv/pyenv) to more easily manage multiple Python versions.

-## Creating the virtual environment
+## Creat3 a virtual environment

-There is a convenience script `scripts/recreate_venv.sh` to create the virtual environment:
+This repo includes a convenient script to create a virtual environment.

+The `scripts/recreate_venv.sh` script installs the dependencies in your virtual environment.
+Review the contents of the file as inspiration if you want to manage the virtual environment yourself.

 ```
 > scripts/recreate_venv.sh